nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/create_addon.md

   }]
 }
 ```
+Where:

-- **name**: The addon’s identifier.
+- **name**: Identifies the addon
 - **services**: Defines the service(s) required by the addon.
-- **volumes/networks**: Optional configurations for data persistence or connectivity.
+- **volumes/networks**: Specifies optional configurations for data persistence or connectivity.

-To make the addon available for others in the Oakestra ecosystem, publish it to the Addons Marketplace by sending a `POST` request with the JSON descriptor to the Addons Marketplace API `/api/v1/marketplace/addons`.
+To make the addon available for others in the Oakestra ecosystem, publish it to the addons marketplace by sending a `POST` request with the JSON descriptor to the addons marketplace API `/api/v1/marketplace/addons`.

-The Addons Marketplace will validate the descriptor.
+The addons marketplace will validate the descriptor.
 Once approved, the addon will be marked as `approved` and become available for installation.

-{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+{{< callout context="note" title="Plugins" icon="outline/info-circle" >}}
-To create a service that would replace a *component/container* inside Oakestra, the service name should match the name of that component.
+To create a service that would replace a component inside Oakestra (i.e. a [Plugin](../../../concepts/oakestra-extensions/addons)), the service name should match the name of that component.

-For instance, to replace the `scheduler` component in the Root Orchestrator where its exact name of the component is called `cloud_scheduler`, the service would then need to be called `cloud_scheduler`.
+For instance, to replace the scheduler component the service would have to be called by its exact name `cloud_scheduler`.
 Note the difference between a service and an addon, is that an **addon may contain multiple services**.

 {{< /callout >}}